-In order to assist member organizations' efforts to manage their risk level, the Exchange proposes to offer risk management tools designed to allow member organizations to monitor and address exposure to risk.
+In order to assist Participants' efforts to manage their risk level, the Exchange proposes to offer risk management tools designed to allow Participants to monitor and address exposure to risk.

-On October 2, 2012, the Commission conducted a roundtable entitled "Technology and Trading: Promoting Stability in Today's Markets'' (the 'Roundtable'').4 While a number of issues were discussed at the Roundtable, a large amount of time was devoted to discussing "kill-switches," a mechanism that would deactivate trading when certain thresholds were met.
-Panelists and commenters on the Roundtable's topics generally supported a kill-switch mechanism that would permit market centers to terminate a firm's trading activity if such activity was posing a threat to market integrity.
-But there was concern that firms would "be reluctant to systemically cut themselves off from the market" 5 and therefore, any kill-switch-triggering threshold would be set by the firm at a conservative level such that the automated disconnect would not occur when actually needed.
+On October 2, 2012, the Commission conducted a roundtable entitled "Technology and Trading: Promoting Stability in Today's Markets" (the "Roundtable").
+While a number of issues were discussed at the Roundtable, a large amount of time was devoted to discussing "kill-switches," a mechanism that would deactivate trading when certain thresholds were met.
+Panelists and commentators on the Roundtable's topics generally supported a kill-switch mechanism that would permit market centers to terminate a firm's trading activity if such activity was posing a threat to market integrity.
+But there was concern that firms would "be reluctant to systematically cut themselves off from the market" 5 and therefore, any kill-switch-triggering threshold would be set by the firm at a conservative level such that the automated disconnect would not occur when actually needed.
 At the same time though, the ability to detect unusual behavior would be invaluable to a firm in assessing whether an error was causing an unwanted buildup in risk.

-To address the concerns raised during the Roundtable, the Exchange proposes to offer optional risk management tools for its member organizations that would facilitate, among other things, blocking of a member organization's orders if certain thresholds were met.
-As proposed, the risk management tools seek to balance the conflicting viewpoints raised during the Roundtable by providing risk monitoring services that grant discretion to the member organizations to define pre-set risk thresholds.
-The tools are designed to act as a backstop for member organizations' risk controls by providing them with the ability to take action to more effectively manage their risk levels with respect to orders at the Exchange.
+To address the concerns raised during the Roundtable, the Exchange proposes to offer optional risk management tools for its Participants that would facilitate, among other things, blocking of a Participant's orders if certain thresholds were met.
+As proposed, the risk management tools seek to balance the conflicting viewpoints raised during the Roundtable by providing risk monitoring services that grant discretion to the Participant to define pre-set risk thresholds.
+The tools are designed to act as backstop for Participants' risk controls by providing them with the ability to take action to more effectively manage their risk levels with respect to orders at the Exchange.

-The risk management tools will provide member organizations with the ability to segment activity into risk groups and to monitor exposure in real time as trades execute.
-Member organizations may also take certain actions in response to an unwanted buildup in risk levels, such as bulk blocking or bulk cancelling orders by risk group.
-Additionally, member organizations may define risk limits that may be adjusted intraday and elect to have the Exchange take action based on these pre-set limits, such as sending alerts as exposure limits are approached and breached or automatically blocking orders upon a breach.
-The tools are meant to be supplemental, acting as a backstop for a member organization's internal monitoring and procedures related to risk management.
-The Exchange does not guarantee that the tools will be sufficiently comprehensive to meet all of a member organization's needs, and the tools are not designed to be the sole means of risk control.
+The risk management tools will provide Participants with the ability to segment activity into risk groups and to monitor exposure in real time as trades execute.
+Participants may also take certain actions in response to an unwanted buildup in risk levels, such as bulk blocking or bulk cancelling orders by risk group.
+Additionally, Participants may define risk limits that may be adjusted intraday and elect to have the Exchange take action based on these pre-set limits, such as sending alerts as exposure limits are approached and breached or automatically blocking orders upon a breach.
+The tools are meant to be supplemental, acting as a backstop for a Participant's internal monitoring and procedures related to risk management.
+The Exchange does not guarantee that the tools will be sufficiently comprehensive to meet all of a Participant's needs, and the tools are not designed to be the sole means of risk control.
 Moreover, the use of the Exchange's risk management tools will not automatically constitute compliance with Exchange or federal rules.

-As noted above, the proposed risk management tools will be optional for member organizations.
-The Exchange will not provide preferential treatment to member organizations using the Exchange-offered risk management tools and will not charge a fee for use of the risk management tools.
+As noted above, the proposed risk management tools will be optional for Participants.
+The Exchange will not provide preferential treatment to Participants using Exchange-offered risk management tools and will not charge a fee for use of the risk management tools.
 Should the Exchange determine to charge a fee for use of the risk management tools, such fee will be proposed through a subsequent rule filing.